the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ## Arithmetic Operators

 So far, we have only defined variables with their values.
 In real JavaScript code, you will do something with these values eventually, otherweise there would be no need to assign them to variables in the first place.
-In this section, we will talk through your first kind of operators in JavaScript.
+In this section, we will walk through your first set of operators in JavaScript.
 The book touches *only several* operators in this section and throughout the rest of the book, because there are too many operators to cover all of them.
-But be assured that we will cover the most popular ones.
+But be assured that we will cover the most important and popular ones.

 You have already learned about one operator before: the `+` operator.
 It's one of several **arithmetic operators**.
 Another one is the `-` operator.
 While the `+` operator is used for addition, the `-`, `*`, and `/` operators are used for subtraction, multiplication, and division: